wp-plugins/gts-translation/readme.txt

 choose to publish the translated content immediately (raw MT output), or to only publish the translated content after it has been approved by a moderator.

+Current release supports English to French, Italian, German and Spanish only.

 == Installation ==

 1. Upload the plugin directory to the `/wp-content/plugins/` directory or install via WordPress' automated install feature.